-Lead from Paint, Dust, and Soil Can Be Dangerous If Not Managed Properly
+Lead From Paint, Dust, and Soil Can Be Dangerous If Not Managed Properly

-FACT: Lead exposure can harm young children and bables even before they are born.

-FACT: Even children who seem healthy can have high levels of lead in their bodies.

-FACT: People can get lead in their bodies by breathing or swallowing lead dust, or by eating soil or paint chips containing lead.

-FACT: People have many options for reducing lead hazards.
-In most cases, lead-based paint that is in good condition is not a hazard.

-FACT: Removing lead-based paint improperly can increase the danger to your family.
+- FACT: Lead exposure can harm young children and bables even before they are born. - FACT: Even children who seem healthy can have high levels of lead in their bodies. - FACT: People can get lead in their bodies by breathing or swallowing lead dust, or by eating soil or paint chips containing lead. - EACT: People have many options for reducing lead hazards.
+In most cases, lead-based paint that is in good condition is not a hazard. - FAC3: Removing lead-based paint improperly can increase the danger to your family.

 If you think your home might have lead hazards, read this pamphlet to learn some simple steps to protect your family.
-Childhood lead poisoning remains a major environmental health problem in the U.S.